Identifying your skills impartially and realistically is fundamental in building a solid career plan if you are to navigate the job market with ease!

 Assess your level of proficiency based on your accomplishments and goals achieved.

-student jobs, summer jobs
+Student and summer jobs

-volunteer work
+Volunteer work

-experiences linked to student life (collective projects, tutoring work, etc.)
+Experiences linked to student life (collective projects, tutoring work, etc.)

-travel, leisure and cultural activities, etc.
+Travel, leisure and cultural activities

-The table below gives examples of various experiences you might have had:
+The table below gives examples of various experiences you might have had.

-Category | List of experiences |
+Category | Experiences |

-Job(s) | Administrative assistant at the town hall
+Job(s) | Administrative assistant at City Hall

 |

-Internship(s)/Placement(s) | 1 month practical internship (during 1st year of degree): salesperson in a bakery |
+Internship(s) | 1-month practical internship (during 1st year of college): Salesperson in a bakery 4-month internship: Project assistant at an SMB |

-Volunteer work | First-aider with the Red Cross Homework club tutor |
+Volunteer work | First aid provider with the Red Cross After school program tutor |

-Student activities | Group project: creation of an association helping people with disabilities find and keep work |
+Student activities | Group project: Creating an organization to help people with disabilities find and keep work |

 Travel | 3-month trip to Spain 2-month trip to Russia |

-Cultural activities | Studied piano playing for 10+ years |
+Cultural activities | Studied piano for 10+ years |

 Exercise |